UFC 5 FEATURE DESIGN

 -

-The designers (including me) made some assumptions on the designs, as we do not have data / research about our players.
+The designers (including me) made some assumptions about the designs, as we do not have data / research about our players.

 Circle back and Refine

-As a result of promoting the validation framework, we conducted both low bandwidth user tests with the Figma prototype for rapid feedback and in-depth game build prototype testing partnering with UX researchers to get detailed player sentiment feedback.
+Following the implementation of the validation framework, we carried out low-bandwidth user tests with Figma prototypes for quick feedback, and in-depth game build prototype testing in collaboration with UX researchers for detailed player sentiment analysis.

 Round 1: Figma prototype usability testing